day8/re-frame/docs/SubscriptionInfographic.md

 computational nodes supplied by subscriptions which compute materialised views of the data in `app-db`.

-## The Domino Narative
+## The Domino Narrative

-In terms of the dominos narative, subscriptions are domino 4, and the leaf View Functions are domino 5.
-For tutorial purposes, we distinguish them - they serve different purposes - but they are, conceptually, all nodes in the same graph.
+In terms of the dominos narrative, subscriptions are domino 4, and the leaf View Functions are domino 5.
+For tutorial purposes, we distinguish between them - they serve different purposes - but they are, conceptually, all nodes in the same graph.

 ## Graph Shapes